mesosphere/dcos-docs-site/pages/services/edge-lb/how-to-tasks/upgrading/index.md

 ---
 In general, you should regularly update or upgrade the Edge-LB package you have installed to the latest version available to ensure you can take advantage of any fixes and new features that are included in the most recent release.

-For information about what's new or fixed in any release, see th Edge-LB [release notes](/services/edge-lb/related-documentation/release-notes/) and [related documentation](/services/edge-lb/related-documentation/).
+For information about what's new or fixed in any release, see the Edge-LB [release notes](/services/edge-lb/related-documentation/release-notes/) and [related documentation](/services/edge-lb/related-documentation/).

 # Before you begin
 * You must have Edge-LB installed as described in the Edge-LB [installation instructions](/services/edge-lb/getting-started/installing).